MicrosoftDocs/windows-dev-docs/windows-apps-src/gaming/tutorial--adding-move-look-controls-to-your-directx-game.md

 void MoveLookController::Initialize( _In_ CoreWindow^ window )
 {

-    // Opt in to recieve touch/mouse events. window->PointerPressed +=
+    // Opt in to receive touch/mouse events. window->PointerPressed +=
     ref new TypedEventHandler<CoreWindow^, PointerEventArgs^>(this, &MoveLookController::OnPointerPressed);